 We also understand how arranging travel insurance with pre-existing medical conditions can add stress, when you’re looking forward to your holiday.

-With medical care in many countries being incredibly expensive, you don’t want to risk travelling without knowing your medical conditions and potential bills incurred could be covered in the unfortunate event that you need medical assistance abroad.
+With medical care in many countries being costly, you don’t want to risk travelling without knowing your medical conditions and potential bills incurred could be covered in the unfortunate event that you need medical assistance abroad.

-If you suffer from a medical condition, there is a high chance you may need to seek medical treatment whilst abroad..
-That’s enough of a reason to purchase appropriate travel insurance for medical conditions before taking off on your dream holiday.
+If you suffer from a medical condition, there is a high chance you may need to seek medical treatment whilst abroad.

 You don’t want your dream holiday to become a nightmare, right?
 That’s why purchasing in travel insurance to include cover for medical conditions is a wise move.